The latest numbers on COVID-19 in Canada for Sunday, Jan. 17, 2021

 There have been no deaths reported over the past week.
 The overall death rate is 6.69 per 100,000 people.

-There were two new reported deaths Saturday.
-Over the past seven days there have been a total of 28 new reported deaths.
+There were eight new reported deaths Sunday.
+Over the past seven days there have been a total of 31 new reported deaths.
 The seven-day rolling average of new reported deaths is four.
-The seven-day rolling average of the death rate is 0.29 per 100,000 people.
-The overall death rate is 55.57 per 100,000 people.
+The seven-day rolling average of the death rate is 0.32 per 100,000 people.
+The overall death rate is 56.15 per 100,000 people.

 There have been 436,236 tests completed.

-There were two new reported deaths Saturday.
-Over the past seven days there have been a total of 21 new reported deaths.
+There were three new reported deaths Sunday.
+Over the past seven days there have been a total of 24 new reported deaths.
 The seven-day rolling average of new reported deaths is three.
-The seven-day rolling average of the death rate is 0.26 per 100,000 people.
-The overall death rate is 18.05 per 100,000 people.
+The seven-day rolling average of the death rate is 0.29 per 100,000 people.
+The overall death rate is 18.31 per 100,000 people.

 There have been 2,979,663 tests completed.